gkapfham/python-talk-abstracts/pyohio_2021_textcat_spacy.md

 language interface (e.g., a chatbot) is immediately confronted with a confusing variety of packages, configurations, and tutorials.
-After overviewing why many of these options are either difficult to implement or likely to result in a sub-standard experience for both developers and the people who interact with the chatbot, this presentation will introduce version 3 of the spaCy package for natural language processing.
+After overviewing why many of these options are either difficult to implement or likely to result in a sub-standard experience for either developers or the people who interact with the chatbot, this presentation will introduce version 3.0 (v3) of the spaCy package for natural language processing.
 Along with explaining why a chatbot needs to perform text classification to determine human intent, this talk will highlight how spaCy v3 and its new project templates support this challenging task.

 The presentation will show how to use Python, spaCy, and Streamlit to convert labelled text data to the appropriate format, use this data set to train a convolutional neural network for text classification and evaluate the accuracy of the learned model.
-The talk will also explain both how to package the model so that others can install it with `pip` and how to create an web-based dashboard that supports rapid interaction with the trained text classifier.
-Even though natural language processing is a challenging area, the people who watch this talk will gain the knowledge that they need to rapidly create a fast and easy-to-use text classifier that integrates into a chatbot.
+The talk will also explain both how to package the model so that others can install it with `pip` and how to create an web-based dashboard that supports the interaction with the trained text classifier.
+Since natural language processing often seems intimidating without suitable support, the people who watch this talk will gain the knowledge that they need to rapidly create a fast and easy-to-use text classifier that integrates into a chatbot.

 ## Additional Details